- How HubPages Works

-Steps to Take if Your Traffic has Dropped
+Steps to Take if Your Traffic Has Dropped

 - Take a good hard look at your content.
 Poorly written or outdated articles could be influencing your traffic.
 Many of us have written pieces years ago that are no longer relevant or comparable to more recent work.
-We all grow as writers and our recent writings are probably better than our older writings.
+We all grow as writers, and our recent writings are probably better than our older writings.

 - If you have keywords that are repeated in your article in a way that sounds stilted or awkward, remove some of the keywords.
 Make an effort to make your writing sound as natural as possible.

 - We recommend that you continue to write high-quality content to help create trust with Google.
 Most Hubbers that have seen large dips in traffic, whose articles are not keyword-stuffed, gateway pages for Amazon, etc., have eventually seen a traffic recovery.
-We have seen very few cases of excellent content that is that hasn't done well over time, a few temporary traffic drops notwithstanding.
+We have seen very few cases of excellent content that hasn't done well over time, a few temporary traffic drops notwithstanding.
 We recommend continuing to write and be a positive part of the HubPages ecosystem.